Predictia/AQUA-diagnostics/docs/sphinx/source/stateoftheart_diagnostics/teleconnections.rst

 ------------------------

 This diagnostic is maintained by Matteo Nurisso (`@mnurisso <https://github.com/mnurisso>`_, `m.nurisso@isac.cnr.it <mailto:m.nurisso@isac.cnr.it>`_).
-Contributions are welcome, please open an issue or a pull request.
+Contributions are welcome — please open an issue or a pull request.
-If you have any doubt or suggestion, please contact the AQUA team or the maintainers.
+If you have any doubt or suggestion, contact the AQUA team or the maintainer.

 Detailed API
 ------------

-This section provides a detailed reference for the Application Programming Interface (API) of the Teleconnections diagnostic, produced from the diagnostic function docstrings.
+This section provides a detailed reference for the Application Programming Interface (API) of the ``teleconnections`` diagnostic,
+produced from the diagnostic function docstrings.

 .. automodule:: aqua.diagnostics.teleconnections